Skip to main content

 What are Precoding and Combining Weights / Matrices in a MIMO Beamforming System

-Figure: configuration of single-user digital precoder for millimeter Wave massive MIMO system
+Configuration of single-user digital precoder for millimeter-wave massive MIMO system

 Precoding and combining are two excellent ways to send and receive signals over a multi-antenna communication process, respectively (i.e., MIMO antenna communication).
 The channel matrix is the basis of both the precoding and combining matrices.
-Precoding matrices are typically used on the transmitter side and combining matrixes on the receiving side.
+Precoding matrices are typically used on the transmitter side and combining matrices on the receiving side.
 The two matrices allow us to generate multiple simultaneous data streams between the transmitter and receiver.
-The nature of the data streams is also orthogonal.
-That helps decrease or cancel (theoretically) interference between any two data streams.
+The nature of the data streams is also orthogonal, which helps decrease or cancel (theoretically) interference between any two data streams.

 H =